Hi. I’m a writer and editor who lives in Pittsburgh.

 I’m currently the news director at 90.5 WESA, Pittsburgh’s NPR news station.
 In the past, I’ve written for a variety of national and regional outlets, frequently covering politics, urban development, the environment, and technology.
 I’m a former columnist for Pittsburgh Magazine and have taught journalism at the University of Pittsburgh.

 I also created PGH Paper Streets, a now mothballed site which tracked and mapped major development projects in the city of Pittsburgh.
-Back in 2012, I co-created The Endorser, which integrated social media, narrative political journalism, and a voter guide to help inform people at the ballot box.
+Back in 2012, I co-created The Endorser, a defunct site which integrated social media, narrative political journalism, and a voter guide to help inform people at the ballot box.